 The Economist.
 2014.
 “Investor-state dispute settlement: The arbitration game.”
 The Economist, October 11.

 Van Harten, Gus.
 2013.
 Sovereign Choices and Sovereign Constraints: Judicial Restraint in Investment Treaty Arbitration.
-Oxford: Oxford University Press.
+Oxford, UK: Oxford University Press.

 ———.
 2016.
 “Arbitrator Behaviour in Asymmetrical Adjudication (Part Two): An Examination of Hypotheses of Bias in Investment Treaty Arbitration.”
 Osgoode Hall Law Journal 53.